 Benefits of using a treadmill for seniors

-While we generally recommend you go outside for a walk or jog, that is not always possible due to weather, your location, safety, mental or physical health etc. What ever the reason, treadmill is a good option for getting your daily exercise in.
+While it’s generally recommended to go outside for a walk or jog, that is not always possible.
+Due to weather, your location, safety, mental or physical health, etc. Whatever the reason, the treadmill is a good option for getting your daily exercise in.

-Our routine recommendation for seniors is to do 2 or 3 strength workout sessions and 2 or 3 aerobic workout sessions every week.
-The aerobic workouts don’t have to be long, but it’s important you do them one way or another to maintain and improve your health.
+A common recommendation for seniors is to do 2 or 3 strength workout sessions and 2 or 3 aerobic workout sessions every week.
+The aerobic workouts don’t have to be long.
+But it’s important you do them one way or another to maintain and improve your health.

 Using a treadmill work just as well as regular walking or cycling on an exercise bike or a real bike.
 It’s truly a matter of preference.
-Walking and running can be a little bit more strenuous and this more effective on average than cycling, although you can cycle extremely hard as well to increase the workout impact.
+Walking and running can be a little bit more strenuous and more effective on average than cycling.
+Although you can cycle hard as well to increase the workout impact.

 Most treadmills offer a way to track your workouts and heart rate, so it’s very easy to follow your progress over time.
-This is something that is very useful if you want to focus on improving your endurance or love to gather data of your workouts and health.
-For health benefits this is not mandatory and a simple fitness tracker can essentially do the same thing.
+This is something that is very useful if you want to focus on improving your endurance.
+Or love to gather data on your workouts and health.
+For health benefits, this is not mandatory and a simple fitness tracker can essentially do the same thing.
 I think the best fitness tracker for seniors with a heart rate monitoring is the Fitbit Charge.

-Another common use for treadmills is rehabilitation.
+Another common use of treadmills is rehabilitation.
 If you are recovering from a stroke, accident or surgery, a treadmill can help you re-learn, improve and maintain your ability to walk.

-Treadmill are also super easy to set up and use.
+Treadmills are also super easy to set up and use.
 Once you have everything set up, you need minimal equipment.
-A pair of high quality running shoes is generally all you need.
+A pair of high-quality running shoes are generally all you need.

 There are several safety considerations with treadmills for seniors.
-With typical running treadmills the greatest risk is of course falling.
-All it takes is a one misplaced step, losing concentration or an open shoe lace to send you whirling to the wall behind you.
+With typical running treadmills, the greatest risk is of course falling.
+All it takes is one misplaced step, losing concentration or an open shoelace to send you whirling to the wall behind you.

-This is why seniors shouldn’t get treadmill that are designed for high speed running.
+This is why seniors shouldn’t get a treadmill that is designed for high-speed running.
 Walking and jogging speed are enough.
-Of course, you don’t have to use a treadmill on a maximum speed but it’s surprisingly easy to ramp up the speed without noticing it.
+Of course, you don’t have to use a treadmill at a maximum speed.
+But it’s surprisingly easy to ramp up the speed without noticing it.
 Until it’s too late that is.
 You can also accidentally increase the speed, panic and end up falling.

-So the first safety tip is to get a treadmill that is designed with seniors in mind speed wise.
+So the first safety tip is to get a treadmill that is designed with seniors in mind speed-wise.
 There is no reason to pay extra for a higher maximum pace if you are not using it.

-The second important safety precaution are safety handles, or hands.
-In many treadmills these are very short and if you lose your balance and try to get a grip for support, it’s easy to miss them.
+The second important safety precaution is safety handles.
+In many treadmills, they are very short and if you lose your balance and try to get a grip for support, it’s easy to miss them.